jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 Thus, it's useful to think of the model as a whole as *computational graph*.
 While we won't be employing any complicated computational graph topologies here, we will still structure the code with this notion in mind.
 Each layer of our network will be modeled as a `Node` with data flowing forwards and backwards through the node during training.
-Here is the interface we'll use.
+Providing support for a fully general computational graph (i.e. non-sequential) is outside the scope of this tutorial, but some scaffolding will be provided should you want to extend it yourself in the future.
+For now, here is the interface we'll use:

 ```c++
 #include <cstdint>